o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 - `C:\MyProject\install\bin\Windows\release\Monolithic` -- For monolithic projects.

+## Distribute your build

+To distribute your build to other Windows devices:

+1. Create a zip folder of the `<install>\bin\Windows\release\<build>` folder.

+    The contents of the zip folder should look similar to this:

+        Monolithic
+        |   DevTestProject.GameLauncher.exe
+        |   PhysXDevice64.dll
+        |   PhysXGpu_64.dll
+        |
+        \---Cache
+            \---pc
+            engine.pak

+2. Distribute the zip folder in your preferred method such as through a file storage service.

-Now you can distribute your project to other Windows devices.
-To run the Game Launcher, you must install the [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160).
+3. To run the Game Launcher on the other Windows device, it must have [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed.

 ## Debugging

-To help you debug if you encounter issues while building a project for release, try the following techniques.
+To help you debug issues you may encounter while building a project for release, try the following techniques.

 ### Compile with optimizations disabled and debug symbols enabled